bbauska/UofM-AdvStyling/readme.md

 and I said I only want them to be 30% and in line block.
 I floated them and all that great stuff there.
 The truth is, when we think mobile first, we shouldn&apos;t be changing anything at all in the column.</p>
-<p>So, I&apos;m going to take this code and I&apos;m going to delete it.
+<p>I&apos;m going to take this code and I&apos;m going to delete it.
 All right,
 I&apos;ve done it, their block, and on the large screen, it looks really silly.
 But on the smaller screen we have success I was looking for.
 Now the question is, how do we go from a single column to three columns as we get bigger?
 And the answer is to use media queries.</p>
-<p>So, I&apos;m going to scroll down to the bottom of my CSS.
+<p>I&apos;m going to scroll down to the bottom of my CSS.
 And I need to add
 some code.
 How do we make a media query?
 Don&apos;t forget, it&apos;s all about putting in that type and that break point.</p>